background

 What is the interim rule for CMMC?

-The interim rule for CMMC is a temporary set of guidelines issued by the DoD to begin implementing CMMC requirements while the final rule-making process is still ongoing.
-This interim rule provides initial guidance and requirements for defense contractors to start preparing for CMMC compliance.
+The interim rule for CMMC was a temporary set of guidelines issued by the DoD to begin implementing CMMC requirements while the final rule-making process was still ongoing.
+This interim rule provided initial guidance and requirements for defense contractors to start preparing for CMMC compliance.

 The CMMC interim rule is based on DFARS and established a five year phased approach for CMMC implementation, during which CMMC compliance is only required in select pilot contracts approved by the office of the Under Secretary of Defense of Acquisition and Sustainment (OUSD(A&S)).